harrywang/tailpages/_posts/2022-01-11-tailpages-tutorial-nocode.md

 <img width="477" src="https://user-images.githubusercontent.com/1081826/150212047-f17186c0-f8a6-4088-bc06-e11b3bc02db9.png">

-Similarly, you can change the social media links and other basic information such as adding google analytics, changing the default theme color and footer information by editting `_config.yml`.
+Similarly, you can change the social media links and other basic information such as adding google analytics, changing the default theme color and footer information by editing `_config.yml`.
 You can set the value to `false` to turn off any features you don't want.

 ## Customize Pages and Menu